pwall567/kjson-core/README.md

 The [JSON Lines](https://jsonlines.org/) specification allows multiple JSON values to be specified in a single stream of data, separated by newline (`\u000a`) characters.
-For example, events may be logged to a file as a sequence of objects on separate lines; the alternative would be to output a JSON array, but this would require a "`]`" terminator, complicating the shutdown of the process (particularly abnormal shutdown).
+For example, events may be logged to a file as a sequence of objects on separate lines; the alternative would be to output a JSON array, but this would require a &ldquo;`]`&rdquo; terminator, complicating the shutdown of the process (particularly abnormal shutdown).

 ```json lines
 {"time":"2023-06-24T12:24:10.321+10:00","eventType":"ACCOUNT_OPEN","accountNumber": "123456789"}